wlonk/arcadia/rules/outcomes.rst

    -  Five through nine: The fairy is pleased to interfere with you.
    -  Ten through King: You escape the fairy's interest.

-.. admonition:: Effect of a spell (passion, keep card)
+.. admonition:: Effect of a spell (keep card)

    When you cast a spell, use this outcome.
 A strong effect may be quicker, more reliable, more difficult to resist, or otherwise, as